1 Samuel 26:5

 Then David set out and went to the place where Saul had camped.
 He saw the place where Saul and Abner son of Ner, the general of his army, had lain down.
 Saul was lying inside the inner circle of the camp, with the troops camped around him.

-He saw where Saul and Abner son of Ner, the commander of his army, had lain down
+He saw the place where Saul and Abner son of Ner, the general of his army, had lain down.

 Persons / Places / Events